Unifying supervised learning and VAEs -- coverage, systematics and goodness-of-fit in normalizing-flow based neural network models for astro-particle reconstructions: Monte Carlo estimates and the joint KL-divergence

 \subsection{Supervised learning}

-The KL-divergence of the true joint distribution $P_t(z_o,x)$ and an approximation $q(z_o,x)$ can be written as
+The KL-divergence of the true joint distribution $\mathcal{P}_t(z_o,x)$ and an approximation $q_\phi(z_o,x)$ can be written as

-The distributions involving $\mathcal{P}_t$ can not be evaluated analytically, but as discussed above Monte Carlo simulations yield samples from $\mathcal{P}_t$ and hence provide sample based estimates of the integrals.
-Taking the sample estimate and parametrizing the posterior approximation $q(z_o;x)$ using a neural network with a parameter vector $\phi$, $q(z_o;x)=q_{\phi}(z_o;x)$, yields the following update rule over $\phi$ to minimize the KL-divergence objective and thereby minimize the supervised loss function $\mathcal{L}_{\mathrm{supervised}}(\phi)$:
+The distributions involving $\mathcal{P}_t$ can not be evaluated analytically, but as discussed above Monte Carlo simulations yield samples from $\mathcal{P}_t$ and hence provide sample-based estimates of the integrals.
+We only parametrize the conditional distribution over labels, $q_\phi(z_o;x)$ with $\phi$, and leave the distribution $q(x)$ unparametrized as it is typically not of interest.
+Taking the sample estimate yields the following update rule over $\phi$ to minimize the KL-divergence objective and thereby minimize the supervised loss function $\mathcal{L}_{\mathrm{supervised}}(\phi)$: